danfbrowne/ChessAlgorithm/README.md

 # chessalgorithm
-Code contributions for the backend of a chess related Senior project
+Code contributions for the backend of a chess project.